Download Bylaws as a PDF document.

 B. Regional Vice Presidents

-C. Chairpersons of the Membership and Legislative Councils
+C. Chairperson of the Membership Council

 All members of the Board of Trustees shall be members in good standing of the National Association of Health Underwriters.